dermatologist/genomic-tokenizer/README.md

 # :chains: Genomic Tokenizer

 ## About
 This is a tokenizer for DNA :chains: that aligns with the central dogma of molecular biology.
-The Genomic Tokenizer (GT) incorporates the biological process flow into a **standard tokenizer interface** within the HuggingFace transformer package.
-GT can be used to pre-train foundational transformer models on DNA sequences.
-[Read the preprint.](https://www.biorxiv.org/content/10.1101/2025.04.02.646836v1)
+The Genomic Tokenizer (GT) incorporates the biological process flow into a [**standard tokenizer interface** within the HuggingFace transformer package](https://huggingface.co/docs/transformers/en/main_classes/tokenizer).
+GT can be used to pre-train foundational transformer models on DNA sequences. [[Read the preprint](https://www.biorxiv.org/content/10.1101/2025.04.02.646836v1)]

 Please [cite](#books-cite) / [contact me](https://nuchange.ca/contact) if you use it in your research.